The Mobile Gaming Era Overtaking PCs and Gaming Consoles

 To think it’s all China, though, will be inaccurate.
-A number of franchises are now expanding to mobile gaming, bringing hundreds of thousands of fans along with them.
+The number of franchises are now expanding to mobile gaming, bringing hundreds of thousands of fans along with them.
 The Hitman Series have been ported to Hitman Go.
 Final Fantasy Brave Exvius achieved a record 20 million downloads.

 Back in the west, Activision/Blizzard have also made their contributions by introducing Hearthstone to mobile platforms, even though there has been some criticism to go along with that.